By Julian Arango | May 06, 2019

-We also invite you to take a look at Integrates, our platform to keep track of weaknesses.
+We also invite you to take a look at our Attack Surface Manager, a platform to keep track of weaknesses.
 Think of it as a platform that helps you to learn how to become antifragile in cybersecurity.

 Corporate member of The OWASP Foundation